CLMBRs/communication-translation/README.md

     yapf -ir src_file_or_directory

+We recommend running this command after you add any code, and *before you commit*

 Please also follow other style best practices that yapf does not enforce:

 - Always break up lines over 80 characters